dvorikus/Microcoleus-population-genomics/README.md

 # The global speciation continuum of the cyanobacterium _Microcoleus_

 A collection of files used in my project focused on the population genomics of cyanobateria _Microcoleus_.
-The scripts were used in the paper Stanojković A., Skoupý S., Johannesson, H., & Dvořák, P. (full citation soon)
+The scripts were used in the paper [Stanojković A., Skoupý S., Johannesson, H., & Dvořák, P.](https://doi.org/10.1038/s41467-024-46459-6).

 We sought to investigate the evolutionary forces contributing to the emergence of the global continuum of 12 _Microcoleus_ species from a global dataset of this group.